skalenetwork/mirage-manager/SPEC.md

 - `getNumRequestsForUser(queue, user)`: Returns the number of pending exit requests for a user.
 - `getRequest(queue, requestId)`: Returns the details of a specific exit request.
 - `getRequestAt(queue, user, index)`: Returns the exit request at a specific index for a user.
-- `getUnlockedRequest(queue, user)`: Returns the first unlocked exit request for a user.
+- `getUnlockedRequest(queue, user, uint256 fromIndex)`: Returns the first unlocked exit request for a user starting at 'fromIndex' and up to MAX_ITERATIONS iterations.
 - `getTotalInQueueForUser(queue, user)`: Returns the total amount pending withdrawal for a user.

 #### Configuration